 - How does selling clothes work in practice?

-- Success stories
+- Selling clothes success stories

 Clothing has become a huge market on eBay, but many people think twice about shopping there because old bedraggled-looking clothes hung on a battered coat hanger aren’t particularly enticing.

-ASOS Marketplace uses PayPalso making and receiving payments are very easy.
+ASOS Marketplace uses PayPal so making and receiving payments are very easy.

-There are a whole load of other add-ons that can attract customers to boutiques, such as special promo codes and sales – so ASOS do their best to help boutiques get their moneys worth.
+There are a whole load of other add-ons that can attract customers to boutiques, such as special promo codes and sales – so ASOS do their best to help boutiques get their money’s worth.

 Now you’ve decided on your item(s) that you want to sell, it’s time to create a listing on the website and make it as presentable as possible.

-Listing your item
+step 2: Listing your item

 - If you’re a bit camera-shy then perhaps you could call in a friend, but you shouldn’t worry – they only need models so the clothes are nicely presented (it’s no modelling competition!)

 - Make your description of the item as helpful as possible.
 Include information about the condition, the material, the size and any other useful bits.

-Check out descriptions of other items for guidance.
+- Check out descriptions of other items for guidance.
 What sort of information would you want to know about an item?
 Perhaps if the actual fit is slightly bigger/smaller than the designated size, or maybe how many times the item has been worn?

 ASOS have helpfully created their own guide for both photographing and listing your clothing if you’re stuck for ideas.